sonofhypnos/thoughts/posts/19-01-2022-first-post.md

 me, it is definitely not the easiest solution to set up in the first place.
 I had already once tried to use it, but must have gotten stuck at some point that I don't even remember anymore.
-It still took me 4 hours yesterday to go from \"Ok lets finally do this\", to now where I managed to create this blogpost and be able to see it in the browser.
+It still took me 4 hours yesterday to go from "Ok lets finally do this", to now where I managed to create this blogpost and be able to see it in the browser.
 I am honestly not quite sure what took me so long, but one thing that definitely was tricky, was getting all of the meta-data right, that is